How to Track Influencer Campaigns With Spreadsheets (Template)

 Disorganization can wreck even the most promising influencer campaigns.

 Unfortunately, data silos are all too common.
-Brands should consistently report on their results, ideally keeping their campaign data in one place.
+Brands should consistently track influencer performance and results, ideally keeping their campaign data in one place.

 The fast-paced nature of social also means that influencer metrics can change overnight.
 Consistency is crucial when it comes to gathering, overseeing and reporting on creator content.